FAQs- Substitute Teachers

 • Please note that this only applies to employees who have worked an entire school year; if you are hired mid-school year, you unfortunately won't be eligible for the Look Back that school year.

-• Once employees receive the Step 2 pay rate and/or health benefits, they must work the same average minimum the following school year in order to keep the Step 2 rate and/or health insurance coverage for the subsequent school year.
+• Employees must work the same average hours per week minimum the following school year in order to keep health insurance coverage for the current school year.

 How do I apply for my substitute permit?